Eggovich/tentabank/README.md

 ------------------ FOR PEER-REVIEW --------------

-You will start be running this comad to download the node module for the `tentabank-bth`folder.
+You will start be running this comand to download the node module for the `tentabank-bth`folder.
 You can access the folder from the termial with the command.

 ### `cd tentabank-bth`